 - 30 M

-- 3. Bring 6 quarts of water to a boil with the 2 tablespoons of salt.
+Bring 6 quarts water to a boil and add the 2 tablespoons salt.

-- 5. Add tagliatelle to boiling water, stirring with a wooden spoon.
-If pasta is fresh, it will be done as soon as water returns to a boil.
-Otherwise, boil for 2 minutes, then turn off heat and let sit for remaining cooking time as specified on package.
+Add the tagliatelle to the boiling water, stirring with a wooden spoon.
+If the pasta is fresh, it will be done as soon as the water returns to a boil.
+Otherwise, boil for 2 minutes, turn off the heat, and let the tagliatelle sit for the remaining time specified on the package.